bachdumpling/gilda/SEO_SETUP_GUIDE.md

 1. **Create Location-Specific Pages** (if not already done):

    - `/pages/gilda-clothing-nyc`
-   - `/pages/gilda-clothing-japan`
    - Include location keywords naturally in content

 2. **Product Descriptions**:

    - Include location keywords where natural
-   - Mention "NYC" or "Japan" in product descriptions when relevant
+   - Mention "NYC" in product descriptions when relevant
    - Use location tags for products

 3. **Blog Content**:
-   - Create blog posts about NYC fashion, Japan fashion, etc.
+   - Create blog posts about NYC fashion
    - Use location keywords naturally in blog titles and content

 ### Technical SEO (Already Handled)